Course : Clinical Practicum I

 Reasonable short term plan for the patient

-At the end of the clinical rotation, the students will present their case study on Monday, December 10th.
+At the end of the clinical rotation, the students will present their case study on Thursday, December 3rd via Zoom.
 Your presentation should be no longer than 20 minutes and you should prepare based on the criteria below.
 These presentations will be evaluated and each participant will be awarded professional credits.

 For your presentation, you will present the following information in narrative form (in your own words):